-A quantitative assessment for the scenarios in Fig.~\ref{fig:peb2DToA} is given in Figs.~\ref{fig:pebtoa1anchorVA2CDF} and \ref{fig:pebtoa2anchorVA2CDF}, which show the CDFs of the PEB for different pulse durations (\vu{\Tp = 0.5}{ns}, \vu{\Tp = 1}{ns} and \vu{\Tp = 2}{ns}).
-One can observe that the position error increases vastly w.r.t. this parameter.
-The ``no PO'' results account for the proportional scaling of Fisher information with bandwith and additionally for the increased interference power due to DM, both of which are clearly seen in aproximation (\ref{eq:efim1}).
-The influence of path overlap, which is neglected in (\ref{eq:efim1}), magnifies this effect even further because its occurrence becomes more probable.
-Over all, the error magnitude scales by a factor of almost ten, while the pulse duration is scaled by a factor of four.
-The detrimental effect of path overlap diminishes at \vu{\Tp = 0.5}{ns}.
+A quantitative assessment of this scenarios is given in Figs.~\ref{fig:pebtoa1anchorVA2CDF} and \ref{fig:pebtoa2anchorVA2CDF}, showing the CDFs of the PEB for different pulse durations (\vu{\Tp = 0.5}{ns}, \vu{\Tp = 1}{ns} and \vu{\Tp = 2}{ns}).
+One can observe that the PEB increases vastly w.r.t. this parameter.
+The ``no PO'' results account for the proportional scaling of Fisher information with bandwidth and additionally for the increased interference power due to DM, both of which are clearly seen in approximation (\ref{eq:efim1}).
+The influence of path overlap, which is neglected by (\ref{eq:efim1}), magnifies this effect even further because its occurrence becomes more probable.
+It almost diminishes---on the other hand---for the shortest pulse \vu{\Tp =0.5}{ns}.
+Over all, the error magnitude scales by a factor of almost ten, while the bandwidth is scaled by a factor of four.

 Our work in \cite{LeitingerICC2014, MeissnerICC2014, Meissner2014a} shows algorithms based on the presented signal model that can closely approach these bounds.
 I.e. cm-level accuracy is obtained for \vu{90}{\%} of the estimates.